-- Handling human blood, components, or products. - Handling human-derived materials that may be contaminated with blood. - Handling unfixed human organs or tissues. - Culturing primary human cells or cultures known to contain HIV, HBV, or HCV. - Culturing established human cell lines. - Handling OPIM (e.g., semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, unfixed human tissue or organs, animals and tissues of animals known to be infected with HIV, HBV, or HCV, and all other body fluids in situations where it is difficult or impossible to differentiate between body fluids). - Cleaning up spills of blood or body fluids from unknown sources.
+- Handling human blood, components, or products. - Handling human-derived materials that may be contaminated with blood. - Handling unfixed human organs or tissues. - Culturing primary human cells or cultures known to contain HIV, HBV, HCV, or other bloodborne pathogen. - Culturing established human cell lines. - Handling OPIM (e.g., semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, unfixed human tissue or organs, animals and tissues of animals known to be infected with HIV, HBV, or other bloodborne pathogen, and all other body fluids in situations where it is difficult or impossible to differentiate between body fluids). - Cleaning up spills of blood or body fluids from unknown sources.
 For some jobs and activities, such as custodians, athletic trainers, housing staff, etc., the most likely exposure to blood or OPIM will arise from cleaning spilled blood or body fluids.
-Clean up procedures specific to these activities are described in Appendix B.
+Clean up procedures specific to these activities are described in Appendix A.